inpho/topic-explorer/README.md

 ## Bug Reports
 Please report issues on the [issue tracker](http://github.com/inpho/topic-explorer/issues) or contact Jaimie directly (contact info at bottom of README).

-In your report, please include the error message, the command you ran, your operating system, and the output of the command `vsm --version`.
+In your report, please include the error message, the command you ran, your operating system, and the output of the command `topicexplorer version`.
 This will ensure that we can quickly diagnose your issue.

-**Note:** When using a developer install `vsm --version` will print in the following format: `1.0b39-1-g7c834bf-dirty`.
+**Note:** When using a developer install `topicexplorer version` will print in the following format: `1.0b39-1-g7c834bf-dirty`.
 * The first part is the most recent release tag. (`1.0b39`)
 * The second part is the number of commits since the tag. (`1`)
 * The next is the hash of the most recent commit. (`g7c834bf`)